 in the wall between the 2 lower chambers of the heart (ventricular septal defect).

 Heart failure.
 This condition means the heart muscle is weak and can’t pump enough blood to the body.

 Aneurysm.
 This is a widening and weakening of a part of the heart muscle or the aorta.

 Heart valve disease.
-When heart valves become damaged, it can block blood flow in the heart.
+When heart valves become damaged, it can result in abnormal blood flow in the heart.

 Cardiac tumor.
-A tumor of the heart may occur on the outside surface or inside the heart.
+A tumor of the heart may happen on the outside surface or inside the heart.

-There may be other reasons for your healthcare provider to recommend an MRI of the heart.
+Your healthcare provider may have other reasons to advise an MRI of the heart.

-What are the risks of a MRI of the heart?
+What are the risks of an MRI of the heart?

 There is no radiation exposure during MRI.

 You can’t have an MRI if you have: